Philliec459/Jupyter-Notebooks_for-Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-St/README.md

 > It is not totally straight forward, but please follow the directions in the Notebook:
 > - Intitialize the entire Notebook in the beginning by running then entire Notebook first
 > - Select the well and make any changes to the Petrophysical parameters
-> - From that point on run from START POINT 2 and discussed in the Notebook
+> - From that point on, run from the START POINT 2 as discussed in the Notebook

 ---